 Investing in training your workers can result in higher productivity, raised morale, and a stronger sense of loyalty to your firm.
 It’s an investment that makes good business sense.

-How to conduct a safety training or orientation session
+How do I conduct a safety training or orientation session?

 There are four basic steps to any training or orientation session.

 First decide what areas the worker needs training in.
 Compare the worker’s job description to the Worker Orientation Checklist.
 If there is no job description, this would be a good time to write one.
 If this is the first time orienting the worker, plan for a thorough training session.
 If you are re-orienting the worker, focus on the topics that relate to the new situation or new hazards.